mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

 structure has pretty much zero legitimate use-cases other than quickly hacking a printf debug session.
 However, it truly is often "the simplest solution".

-The main method I deal with this is to be very very careful of putting abusable fields like `String`, `A.Value`, `Int`, `SomeException`...just a single field or branch that has an abusable field, AI _will_ find it, and you _will_ feel very stupid for missing it.
+The main way I deal with this is to be very very careful of putting abusable fields like `String`, `A.Value`, `Int`, `SomeException` in my data types...just a single field or branch that has an abusable field, AI _will_ find it, and you _will_ feel very stupid for missing it.
 But hey, the whole point of using properly structured values was to avoid stuffing things into `String` too,